-Congratulations, you have eliminated your carpet tar effectively while saving your carpet!
-You also saved on the cost of carpet cleaners in your area!
+Congratulations, you have eliminated your carpet tar effectively while saving your carpet.
+You also saved on the cost of bringing in professional carpet cleaners!

 This can be a frustrating process, and it may be tempting to hire a carpet cleaning service.
 It is my hope that with my experience as a professional janitor and an expert in my industry, however, I have helped you better understand how to tackle that troubling carpet tar once and for all.
 Cleaning is a passion of mine, but I'm more passionate about helping people achieve commercial results for their homes.

-- Step 2: Scrub lightly directly on the carpet tar for two minutes each time.
+- Scrub lightly directly on the carpet tar for two minutes each time.

-- Step 3: Spray the area that surrounds the carpet tar for two minutes with the same pressure applied as Step 2.
+- Spray the area that surrounds the carpet tar for two minutes with the same pressure applied as Step 2.

-- Step 4: Scrub lightly directly on the carpet tar again for two minutes each time.
+- Scrub lightly directly on the carpet tar again for two minutes each time.

-- Step 5: Spray again using the spray process, and then repeat the scrubbing process.
+- Spray again using the spray process, and then repeat the scrubbing process.
 Repeat the entire process until the carpet tar is no longer visible.

-- Step 6: Vacuum the repaired carpet and put away the cleaning materials!
+- Vacuum the repaired carpet and put away the cleaning materials.

 © 2020 Jeremy Daryl